-University: P. J. Šafárik University in Košice

-Faculty: Faculty of Science

-Course ID: ÚFV/ RZ/04 Course name: Reviewed International or National Proceedings

-Course type, scope and the method: Course type: Recommended course-load (hours): Per week: Per study period: Course method: present

-Number of ECTS credits: 5

-Recommended semester/trimester of the course:

-Course level: III.

-Prerequisities:

-Conditions for course completion:

-Learning outcomes:

-Brief outline of the course:

-Recommended literature:

-Course language:

-Notes:

-Course assessment Total number of assessed students: 280

-abs n

-100.0 0.0

-Provides:

-Date of last modification:

-Approved: prof. Ing.
+University: P. J. Šafárik University in Košice Faculty: Faculty of Science Course ID: ÚFV/ Course name: Reviewed International or National Proceedings RZ/22Course type, scope and the method: Course type: Recommended course-load (hours): Per week: Per study period: Course method: distance, present Number of ECTS credits: 5 Recommended semester/trimester of the course: Course level: III.
+Prerequisities: Conditions for course completion: A publication published in a peer-reviewed foreign or national proceedings as an author/co-author.
+Learning outcomes: By publishing in a peer-reviewed foreign or national journal as an author/co-author, the PhD student demonstrates a high degree of ability to identify, evaluate, and apply correct scientific methods or research methodology.
+He demonstrates the ability to reflect on a scientific problem by using the latest approaches and applying them critically.
+He demonstrates the competence to use existing theories and concepts in an innovative way, as well as to generate new original scientific knowledge, which he can publish according to the highest qualitative and ethical standards of the field.
+The PhD student demonstrates the ability to critically evaluate and respond to reviewers' suggestions, to finalize his own ideas.
+Brief outline of the course: Recommended literature: Course language: Notes: Course assessment Total number of assessed students: 82 abs n 100.0 0.0 Provides: Date of last modification: 08.11.2022 Approved: prof. Ing.
 Martin Orendáč, DrSc.